gchq/sleeper/.github/ISSUE_TEMPLATE/progress.md

 ---

 You've done some work towards another issue but haven't finished it yet.
-You want to integrate your changes into the rest of the project before you continue your work on the issue.
-This will mean others can see your changes in their copy of the code, and they can take your work into account in anything they're doing.
+You want to integrate your changes into the rest of the project with a pull request before you continue your work on the issue.
+This will mean others can see your changes in their copy of the code, and can take your work into account in anything they're doing.
 This is great!

 Please complete the link below to link this to the issue you're working on.
 Give this new issue a name that describes the changes you will include in a pull request.